-As part of the UK’s Innovation Strategy the Government has promised a number of new visa routes in 2022 to attract top global talent to the UK.
-One of these new visa routes is the so-called ‘Scale-Up visa’.
+As part of the UK’s Innovation Strategy the Government launched new visa routes in 2022 to attract top global talent to the UK.
+One of those visa routes is the ‘Scale-Up visa’.

 The Scale-Up visa is a type of worker visa under the UK’s points-based immigration system.
 It is aimed at attracting highly skilled people to work in the UK for high growth companies.

-This new visa route, which will be launching in Spring 2022, will allow companies experiencing rapid growth (i.e. in the scale-up phase) to hire the best skilled labour from around the world via a simplified visa application process.
+This visa route allows companies experiencing rapid growth (i.e. in the scale-up phase) to hire the best skilled labour from around the world via a simplified visa application process.
+Uniquely, the rules allow

-UK businesses are already able to recruit talent and source specialist skills from overseas by sponsoring workers on a Skilled Worker visa.
+UK businesses can also source specialist skills by sponsoring non-settled workers on a Skilled Worker visa.

 Whilst the Scale-Up visa and the Skilled Worker visa are both a form of work visa under the points-based immigration system which require the worker to have a skilled job offer and competency of the English language, there are some key differences between the two.